CEA-LIST/DiSCO-3D/README.md

     Multi-query Support: Handles disjoint, overlapping, and nested queries.

-    Strong Performance: Achieves SoTA on OV-SD and its edge cases.
+    Strong Performance: Achieves SoTA on OV-SD and its edge cases of NeRF Open-vocabulary Segmentation and Unsupervised Semantic Segmentation.

 ## 📄 Paper & Supplementary Material